andreburgaud/jssl/README.md

 #    DH keySize < 1024, EC keySize < 224, 3DES_EDE_CBC, anon, NULL, \
 #    include jdk.disabled.namedCurves
 ```

-This will affect any Java application running in this Java environment, hence we recommend that you instead use the [Docker image](https://hub.docker.com/r/andreburgaud/jssl) built with the proper settings.
+This would affect any Java applications running in this Java environment, hence we recommend that you instead use the [Docker image](https://hub.docker.com/r/andreburgaud/jssl) built with the proper settings.

 Another option is to consider a native compilation via GraalVM (see the next section).

 ## Native Compilation

 * As of 7/1/2023, the Linux native compilation is successful via a container.
 You can see the `justfile` task `native-linux` to perform a Linux native build.
-* Linux x86_64 native executable are available in the [GitHub releases section](https://github.com/andreburgaud/jssl/releases)
+* Linux x86_64 native executables are available in the [GitHub releases section](https://github.com/andreburgaud/jssl/releases)
 * Static executable images are not supported on Mac Os (Darwin)

 # License